s-Nick/sycl-blas/onemath/sycl/blas/README.md

 expression tree on which all the single operation which are required to solve a problem appears.
 This structure could be analysed by the compiler to decide how to merge the different kernel and the best grid topology to execute the fused kernel.
-The use of expression trees is one of most important features of portBLAS.

 ## Basic Concepts

-portBLAS uses C++ Expression Tree templates to generate SYCL Kernels via kernel composition.
+This library uses C++ Expression Tree templates to generate SYCL Kernels via kernel composition.
 Expression Tree templates are a widely used technique to implement expressions on C++, that facilitate development and composition of operations.